NishilAmin1213/COMP0197-CW2/README.md

 ## Overview

 The project implements segmentation models on the Oxford-IIIT Pet dataset using three different methodologies:
-- **Weakly Supervised**: Uses minimal pixel-level annotations and leverages class activation maps (CAM) for segmentation.
+- **Weakly Supervised**: Uses no pixel-level annotations from the dataset and leverages class activation maps (CAM) and self-attention models for segmentation.
 - **Fully Supervised**: Uses full pixel-level annotations to train a segmentation network.
 - **Hybrid Approach**: Combines both weak and full supervision.
 Two variants are provided:
   - One using parallel processing of weakly supervised (CAM-based) and fully supervised branches.